Project budgets

 Ministry’s payment of invoices

-We'll pay invoices immediately if all the documentation is correct.
+We'll pay invoices once the design fees release is approved.
 All invoices should include the school’s:

-During the construction period, we pay invoices up to 90% of the project’s value.
-We keep at least 10% as a Retention sum that we only release when you meet certain requirements.
+During the construction period, we pay invoices up to 90% of the project’s value after approval of opening project paperwork.
+We hold back at least 10% as a contingency sum that we only release when you submit closing project paperwork.

 Legal requirements for paying construction invoices